Facing the German Autobahn: A Guide to Driving in Germany

-The German Autobahn is basically the German highway system.
+The German Autobahn is the German highway system.
 It’s famous because there are areas in which there is no speed limit.
-German road rules are also pretty specific and similar to what we see here in the states, which actually makes driving in Germany a lot easier than you may initially assume.
+German road rules are also pretty specific and similar to what we see here in the states, which makes driving in Germany a lot easier than you may initially assume.

 Some Practicalities Before Getting on the German Autobahn